When

 These were originally mounted on the front of much heavier cars and are

 more than adequate for street use.
-12.1" and 12.8" rotors with Sierra
+12.1" and 12.8" rotors

-or Wilwood calipers are optional.
-In the rear 10.5"
+with Forged 4-piston Wilwood calipers are optional.

 diameter x 1/2" thick rotors are mounted inboard to reduce unsprung

 weight.
-10.5" vented rotors are optional, as are 12" rotors with
+10.5" vented rotors are optional.
+If you

-Wilwood calipers.
-If you get our optional rear suspension,
+get our optional

-the standard brakes are 12" OD x .81"T vented (outboard) rotors.
+the standard brakes are 11.75" OD x .81"T vented (outboard) rotors.

-Our pedals are mounted directly on the chassis, below floor level, like
+Our pedals are mounted directly on the chassis, below

 the original, with aluminum pivoting faces.
-Like the
+Like

 original, we don't use a booster in the system.
 The pedal pressure is

 moderate but very positive.
-What about

-the exhaust system? | The "Classic" 427SC had competition pipes
+"Classic" 427SC had competition pipes

 under the doors.
 Being real race cars, the finish was not